 Reasonable and Prudent Operator Obligations

-First Gas shall act as a Reasonable and Prudent Operator when exercising any of its rights, powers, obligations and duties under this Code.
+First Gas shall act as a Reasonable and Prudent Operator when exercising or performing any of its rights, powers, obligations and duties under this Code.

-Each Shipper shall act as a Reasonable and Prudent Operator when exercising any of its rights, powers, obligations and duties under this Code.
+Each Shipper shall act as a Reasonable and Prudent Operator when exercising or performing any of its rights, powers, obligations and duties under this Code.

 transmission products and zones